m-noor/IrisData_Project/README.md

 An extensive search was made on [stackoverflow](https://stackoverflow.com/), (Python documentation)[https://docs.python.org/3/] and Google in general to determine the best strategy for writing a relatively flexible, OS-independent script.

-Briefly, in terms of the Iris dataset itself, the dataset captures the measurements of *Iris* flowers (sepal and petal lengths and widths, all in cm) and the respective *Iris* species (*I. setosa*, *I. versicolor* and *I. virginica*), and was used by Ronald Fisher in his paper [R.A.
-Fisher (1936) 'The use of multiple measurements in taxonomic problems', Annals of Eugenics, 7: 179-188. doi:10.1111/j.1469-1809.1936.tb02137.x]
+Briefly, in terms of the Iris dataset itself, the dataset captures the measurements of *Iris* flowers (sepal and petal lengths and widths, all in cm) and the respective *Iris* species (*I. setosa*, *I. versicolor* and *I. virginica*), and was used by Ronald Fisher in his [paper [R.A.
+Fisher (1936) 'The use of multiple measurements in taxonomic problems', Annals of Eugenics, 7: 179-188. doi:10.1111/j.1469-1809.1936.tb02137.x]](https://doi.org/10.1111%2Fj.1469-1809.1936.tb02137.x).
+Interestingly, note that the journal's name was changed to Annals of Human Genetics for bad connotations of the eugenics field.

-This is perhaps the best known database to be found in the pattern recognition literature.
-Fisher's paper is a classic in the field and is referenced frequently to this day.
-(See Duda & Hart, for example.)
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

-Predicted attribute: class of iris plant.

-This is an exceedingly simple domain.

-1. sepal length in cm
-2. sepal width in cm
-3. petal length in cm
-4. petal width in cm
-5. class:
--- Iris Setosa
--- Iris Versicolour
--- Iris Virginica
+In the machine learning field, this dataset can be used to train different statistical algorithms and perform a prediction on which species a set of flower measurements belong to.

 <sepal image...>